-Is originally from Sweden and has been working for Lyngen Outdoor Experiences for 7 years.
-She has been working with dogs for 10 years, where 2 of these in Alaska.
-She currently holds the position of Kennel Manager and besides guiding guests she also trains the race team and will enter some of the races this year.
-Nora is always in a good mood, come rain or come shine, and is loved and respected by everybody in the Kennel, dogs as well as people.
+She is originally from Sweden and has been working for Lyngen Outdoor Experiences for 7 years.
+She has been working with dogs for 10 years.
+She currently holds the position of kennel manager and besides guiding guests, she also trains the race team and will enter some of the races this year.
+Nora is always in a good mood, come rain or come shine, and is loved and respected by everybody in the kennel, dogs as well as people.

 This energetic polish fellow has been with us for 4 years now and we are so happy he is back.
-He is bringing 12 of his own dogs to work with us in the Kennel this year.
-Jakub has mushed dogs for several years and done races in Europe with Greenland dogs before he joined the kennel.
-He was in the Poland national team for 5 years and he has a 3 Place on European Championship in pure breed class.
+He is bringing 12 of his own dogs to work with us in the kennel this year.
+Jakub has mushed dogs for several years and has done races in Europe with Greenland dogs before he joined the kennel.
+He was in the Poland national team for 5 years and he has a 3rd place on European Championship in pure breed class.
 He has changed breeds to Alaskan huskies and is now keen on starting long distance racing.

-Is back for a 3 season!
+He is back for a 3rd season!
 This Swiss working machine brings so much joy to the kennel.
 He now has 9 dogs of his own but we think this number will increase fast.
-His dream is to one day stand on the starting line of a long distance sled dog race with his own team.
-He fell in love with dogsledding some years ago while volunteering in Canada, and now dogs are all he thinks about.
+His dream is to stand on the starting line of a long distance sled dog race with his own team one day.
+He fell in love with dogsledding some years ago while volunteering in Canada and now dogs are all he thinks about.

 Tomas came to the kennel a couple of years ago as a volonteer and right from the start we saw that he was a hard woker.
 He then went to Finland to work as a guide.
-He is now comin back for a second season at Our place as a guide.
-And we could not be happier, he is super good with the dogs and also a very good carpenter.
-He has many skills that will help alot in the running of the Kennel.
+He is now coming back for a second season at our place as a guide.
+We could not be happier.
+He is super good with the dogs and also a very good carpenter.
+He has many skills that will help a lot in the running of the kennel.

-Christine is our new star this year, she has come all the way from Switzerland to join us.
-She will be one of our dogsleding guides, but just because she is new as a fulltime guide does not mean we don’t know her from before.
+Christine is our new star this year.
+She has come all the way from Switzerland to join us and will be one of our dogsledding guides.
+But just because she is new as a fulltime guide does not mean we don’t know her from before.
 She has been visiting many times before she started working here to get to know the human and the dog team.
 She has plenty of outdoor experiences and besides dogmushing she likes hiking, skiing and horseback riding.
 Welcome to the team Christine!